-Thank you for your interest in the 10-week summer Research Experiences for Undergraduates site "Robots in the Real World", which is now in its fourth year, supported by the National Science Foundation under award CNS 1659746.
-The program will run from June 19 to August 25, 2017, on the main OSU campus in Corvallis, OR.
+Thank you for your interest in the 10-week summer Research Experiences for Undergraduates site "Robots in the Real World", which is now in its fifth year, supported by the National Science Foundation under award CNS 1659746.
+The program will run from June 18 to August 24, 2018, on the main OSU campus in Corvallis, OR.
 We offer research experiences in all aspects of robotics, for students with backgrounds in computer science, mechanical engineering, electrical engineering, mathematics, physics, social science, or any closely related fields.
-The specific projects for 2017 are listed on the project page.
+The specific projects for 2018 are listed on the project page.
 Example projects from previous years are found here.

 During our 10 week summer program students will work on specific research projects alongside graduate students and faculty, attend workshops to find out what graduate school and research is all about, learn how to apply for graduate student fellowships (such as the NSF GFRP), and enjoy the great Oregon outdoors through student-organized activities.
-There will be plenty of opportunities to socialize with both faculty, graduate student mentors, and other REU students on campus in a variety of areas, including the nationally-recognized O. H. Hinsdale Wave Research Laboratory.
+There will be plenty of opportunities to socialize with both faculty, graduate student mentors, and other REU students on campus in a variety of areas.
 During the 10 weeks of the program, students will gain insight into the research process, and what it means to be a graduate student.